designmynight/designmynight-developers/site/content/epos-crm-integrations/Kobas-EPOS-Integration/index.md

 * **Paid Deposits**

-All [manual/request payments](https://collins.uservoice.com/knowledgebase/articles/478069-collins-pay-how-to) taken using the payment link in Collins will automatically push to your IBS EPOS.
+All [manual/request payments](https://collins.uservoice.com/knowledgebase/articles/478069-collins-pay-how-to) taken using the payment link in Collins will automatically push to your Kobas EPOS.

 * **Pushing 'Other' Payments**